This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This set includes a gold pigment which can serve for the background, much like a religious icon or more aptly a Japanese screen.

 To transform the powdered pigments into usable paints, mix these with the nikawa liquid to your preferred consistency.
 Consider that preparing your paints is as much a part of the Nihonga practice and artists' ritual as the painting itself.
-To mix pigments into paint please purchase this this gelatine glue-based binder available here.
 We also stock a number of ceramic mixing palettes to use with.

 A beautiful video of how these pigments could be used can be viewed on one of our customer's Youtube channel here and here, and you can read our full interview here. (please note this is video is not a formal instruction video and should not be interpreted as such)